kthohr/stats/README.md

 Features:
 * A header-only library of probability density functions, cumulative distribution functions, quantile functions, and random sampling methods.
-* Functions are written in a specialized C++11 `constexpr` format, enabling the library to operate as both a compile-time and run-time computation engine.
+* Functions are written in C++11 `constexpr` format, enabling the library to operate as both a compile-time and run-time computation engine.
 * Designed with a simple **R**-like syntax.
 * Optional vector-matrix functionality with wrappers to support:
+    * `std::vector`
     * [Armadillo](http://arma.sourceforge.net/)
     * [Blaze](https://bitbucket.org/blaze-lib/blaze)
     * [Eigen](http://eigen.tuxfamily.org/index.php)